5 Solutions for Finding Skilled Tradespeople During a Hiring Crisis

 For the foreseeable future, the construction worker shortage will continue to challenge companies to find construction workers and skilled tradesmen and tradeswomen.

-According to a report released in early February by the U.S. Chamber of Commerce, most contractors (83%) continue to report moderate to high levels of difficulty in finding skilled workers.
+According to a report released by the U.S. Chamber of Commerce, most contractors (83%) continue to report moderate to high levels of difficulty in finding skilled workers.
 The report also found that 87% of contractors express a moderate to high degree of concern about workers having adequate skill levels, of which 90% say it will stay the same or get worse in the next six months.

 This outlook matters because it reinforces the challenges facing companies due to the construction worker shortage.
 To meet project demand without the proper workforce, they will likely have to force skilled workers to work more, raising costs and potentially leading to worker burnout and possibly even injuries.
 Projects may be delayed while others could be rejected entirely as companies struggle to meet deadlines.
 Ultimately, the shortage of skilled tradespeople will lead to lost revenue, too.

 Despite this gloomy forecast, the future for construction companies can be brighter as long as the industry works toward finding solutions to the construction worker shortage.
 With more and more people moving to urban areas, construction projects will continue to grow along with opportunities for skilled tradespeople.

 What Can Builders Do to Find Construction Workers?

 Stemming the construction worker shortage will take a concerted effort within the industry — and beyond.
 Here are five steps construction leaders can start taking now to attract skilled tradesmen and tradeswomen: